 - Because summer berries, especially wild ones, are delicate and spoil quickly, it helps to place them in a cooler for the car ride home.

 - Wear closed toes shoes, long pants, and long sleeves.
 Wild berries grow in the wild, and that can be rough and thorny.
+I like to wear pants that are cinched in at the ankle for extra protection.

 - It might not be the most glamorous accessory you own, but a good mosquito head net can mean the difference between picking a handful of berries and a bucketful if you live anywhere where the mosquitos are out in force!